SamsungSAILMontreal/ForestDiffusion/README.md

 Our method trains p\*n_t models in parallel using CPUs, where p is the number of variables and n_t is the number of noise levels.
 Furthermore, when n_batch=0, we make the dataset much bigger by duplicating the rows many times (100 times is the default).
 You may encounter out-of-memory problems in case of large datasets when n_batch=0 or if you have too many CPUs and use n_jobs=-1.

 You can set n_jobs (the number of CPU cores used to parallelize the training of the models) to a reasonable value to prevent out-of-memory errors.
 Let's say you have 16 CPU cores.
 Then n_jobs=16 (or n_jobs=-1, i.e., using all cores) means training 16 models at a time using one core per model.
 It might be better to use a smaller value like n_jobs=8 to train 8 models at a time using 2 cores per model.
 The higher n_jobs is (or when n_jobs=1), the more memory-demanding it will be, which increases the risks of having out-of-memory errors.
+Update: Some users have found no benefit of using n_jobs != -1, so using n_jobs=1 might be simpler considering that XGBoost already parallelize over the cpus when training on model (see https://github.com/SamsungSAILMontreal/ForestDiffusion/issues/12).

 We provide below some hyperparameters that can be changed to reduce the memory load:
 ```